 Powered or unpowered

 In the past, you saw a lot of these that were powered and an equal number that were not.
 This particular model uses an optional power supply.
 So what’s the deal?
 Is a power supply needed or isn’t it?

 When you’re talking about a traditional multiswitch, you do not need a power supply as long as your system is set up properly.
 Power is supplied by the receivers.
 A lot of people bought a powered switch thinking it was needed and honestly, it never was.
 There are only two situations when you really “need” a power supply:

-If you do need a powered multiswitch, there are a few options: This one will give you four outputs, and this one will give you eight.
-Beyond that you’re into some very expensive territory occupied by Spaun multiswitches and if you’re going to spend that kind of money, you really ought to be considering upgrading to SWM.
+If you do need a powered multiswitch, there are a few options: This one will give you eight outputs and will work well for most people.
+If you want something more reliable, you should look at this 8-port or this 16-port multiswitch.
+They occupy the market where Spaun multiswitches used to live.
+Spaun is no more, though.
+Something to think about: if you’re going to spend that kind of money, you really ought to be considering upgrading to SWM.

-By the way, SWM multiswitches do always need power and they also require runs under 250′ (150′ if you want to share programs) and at least one line must have a solid copper center conductor, so unfortunately if your setup doesn’t meet that criteria it’s getting harder and harder to recommend options that don’t include a large amount of rewiring.
+By the way, SWM multiswitches do always need power.
+Not only that they also require runs under 250′ (150′ if you want to share programs).
+With SWM, at least one line must have a solid copper center conductor.
+Unfortunately if your setup doesn’t meet that criteria, your options aren’t as robust.
+In fact it’s getting harder and harder to recommend options that don’t include a large amount of rewiring.

-If you’re replacing a powered multiswitch, of course the natural tendency would be to replace it with another powered multiswitch but if your cable runs are short and your cable is up to par, you really shouldn’t worry about it.
+If you’re replacing a powered multiswitch, there’s a natural course of action.
+You would tend to replace it with another powered multiswitch.
+But, if your cable runs are short and your cable is up to par, you really shouldn’t worry about it.

 No matter which multiswitch you need, no matter which service it’s for, you’ll find the best selection of multiswitches when you shop at Solid Signal.